 Why do I need an ICC profile?

+To put it simply: An ICC profile prevents color casts and ensures the most brilliant and color-accurate reproduction of all prints.
+In addition, an ICC color profile also ensures that the best possible drawing is reproduced in both bright and dark areas.
 This is achieved by optimally adjusting different factors.
-The amount of ink is adjusted to the sublimation of the substrate, the maximum amount of ink used is determined so that the paper does not curl, etc. The aim of a professional, color-managed workflow is to make the best possible use of the color gamut of the inks used in your individual printer and the substrates which are to be printed on.
+The amount of ink is adjusted to the sublimation of the substrate, the maximum amount of ink used is determined so that the paper does not curl, etc. The goal of a professional, color-managed workflow is to make the best possible use of the color gamut of the inks used in your individual printer and your printing substrates.

 ICC profiles are often found as part of a software.
-In Mirage ICC profiles for Epson and Canon are pre-installed.
-Additional media and thus ICC profiles can be downloaded as a collected Mirage Media Package below.
+You will also find pre-installed ICC profiles for Epson and Canon in Mirage.
+Additional media, including ICC profiles, can be downloaded as a bundled Mirage Media Package below.
 Many media manufacturers also offer generic ICC profiles free of charge on their own homepage.

 Modern printers from Epson or Canon offer a very good print quality.
 However, the color rendering of the individual printers within a series of the same model sometimes differs significantly.
 The ICC profiles supplied with Mirage or the printer driver are so-called generic profiles, which at first glance already provide very good results.
 Generic profiles are profiles which can be used for a certain printer series, for example for all Epson SureColor P5000, but are not optimally adapted to your printer.
 Even with generic profiles, as you can find them in a software, in media packages or on websites of media manufacturers, good results can already be achieved, however, individual profiles offer an even better print result in most cases.